Trails

 • Upper Bluffs - 1.39 Miles

-• Trailhead: Top of the hill on the west side of the lake, right of the main trail.
+• Trailhead: The trail begins at the top of the bluffs on the west side of the lake, to the right of the main trail.
+This trail has lots of inclines, declines, and loops before meeting back up to the Waterloo Lake Main Trail.

 • Lower Bluffs - TBD